supabase/supabase/packages/icons/README.md

 This will output icons into ./src/icons and update import names/paths

+### Design spec

+Icons should:

+- always be exported 24x24px,
+- and have an icon inside that frame that's around 18x18px(ish)

 ### ❌ bad example

 Notice the stroke, stroke-linecap, fills, etc.